 Service factors must be meaningful, measurable and monitored constantly.
-Actual levels of service are to be compared with agreed target levels on a regular basis by both Client and Consultant.
-In the event of a discrepancy between actual and targeted service levels both Client and Consultant are expected to identify and resolve the reason(s) for any discrepancies in close co-operation.
+Actual levels of service are to be compared with agreed target levels on a regular basis by both Client and Software developing firm.
+In the event of a discrepancy between actual and targeted service levels both Client and Software developing firm are expected to identify and resolve the reason(s) for any discrepancies in close co-operation.

 Service level monitoring will be performed by Client.
-Reports will be produced as and when required and forwarded to the Consultant.
+Reports will be produced as and when required and forwarded to the Software developing firm.